Why Radiators are a BAD CHOICE

 Tiled floors take longer to dry after mopping.

-Floor mats and hallways take longer to dry from wet shoes.
+Door mats and hallways take longer to dry from wet shoes.

 Clothes take longer to dry on clotheshorses.

 So in summary radiators are bad at heating rooms and look terrible!
 If I had the choice between radiators versus underfloor heating I would definitely give underfloor heating a try.
 Unfortunately I have decades of non-cosy heating ahead of me and a houseful of ugly radiators to look at.
+Underfloor will cost more to install than radiators but you will get a lot more value for money.